ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Framework

-For the first approach, we keep both types of seed test cases.
 For the second approach, we exclude cases where the pivot LLM can answer correctly under the closed-book setting since perturbing the evidence for such cases may not surface the hallucination issue, \ie the LLM may simply use its internal memory to answer the question correctly and completely ignore the evidence.

-To assess the hallucination of LLMs, we can simply measure the accuracy of the predicted answers for the attacking test cases.
-If an LLM is less prone to hallucinate, it should be immune to these perturbations and maintain a high accuracy score.
+\paragraph{Re-evaluation.} To assess the hallucination of LLMs, we can simply measure the accuracy of the predicted answers for the attacking test cases.
+If the LLM faithfully follows the provided context, it should be immune to these perturbations and maintain a high accuracy score.
 The evaluation considers both zero-shot and few-shot prompting.
 The zero-shot prompt for evaluation is identical to the one used for seed test selection above.
 The few-shot version inserts the demonstrations of evidence-question-answer triplets right before the ``Context: \{Evidence\}'' line.